braze-inc/braze-docs/_docs/_help/help_articles/data/dispatch_id.md

 # Dispatch ID behavior

-A `dispatch_id` is the ID of the message dispatch - a unique ID for each "transmission" sent from Braze.
+A `dispatch_id` is the ID of the message dispatch-a unique ID for each "transmission" sent from Braze.
 Users who are send a scheduled message get the same `dispatch_id`, while action-based or API-triggered messages will receive a unique `dispatch_id` per user.

 {% alert important %}
 Note that `dispatch_ids` are per user, per campaign for triggered (action-based or API-triggered) messages.